As per research conducted by a Harvard professor, over 3,000 products are launched into the market every year and over 95% of these products fail.

 By putting your product idea on the table for everyone to have a look at can help unlock a range of benefits

-• You significantly reduce the risk of failure: You have read about the product failure rates right in the first sentence of this blog.
+- You significantly reduce the risk of failure: You have read about the product failure rates right in the first sentence of this blog.
 It’s 95%, in case you forgot.
 And a 95% failure rate is so heart-breaking and mind-numbing too!
 Testing out your ideas before you put in money, energy and effort into the development and launch can help reduce your chances of failure.

-• You save time, energy, and money: We just talked about it.
+- You save time, energy, and money: We just talked about it.
 By not investing in a product idea that does not excite or tend to provide any value to the target market, your team can save massively in terms of time, energy, and money that is required in the development lifecycle of a product.

-• You build confidence around your product: Concept validation empowers you with data and insights that can help you build a product or product feature that truly impacts the way your customers use your product or perceive your brand.
+Think about it: Your development team will put a few months to over a year into the development of a product that fails to impress its users.
+You can save all of this by first validating your app or any other product ideas with a small customer group. - You build confidence around your product: Concept validation empowers you with data and insights that can help you build a product or product feature that truly impacts the way your customers use your product or perceive your brand.
 By generating evidence and excitement around your product idea, you also stand to gain investor confidence that helps accelerate the entire product development and launch process.

 What are the benefits of idea validation?